AIDA Cruises

 Review of AIDA Cruises

-AIDA Cruises (aida.de) is a German cruise line brand, British-American owned and based in Rostock Germany.
-Founded originally as Deutsche Seereederei, in the 1960s the company entered the cruise industry.
+AIDA Cruises (aida.de) is a German cruise line brand, British-American owned and based in Rostock, Germany.
+Originally founded as Deutsche Seereederei, the company entered the cruise industry in the 1960s.

-Note: In January 2022 was sold AIDAmira to Ambassador Cruise Line.
-In June 2022 was sold AIDAvita.
-In January 2023 was sold AIDAaura (left the fleet in October 2023).
+Note: In January 2022, AIDAmira was sold to Ambassador Cruise Line.
+In June 2022, AIDAvita was sold.
+In January 2023, AIDAaura was sold and left the fleet in October 2023.

 Company History and Changes

-In 2000, AIDA Kreuzfahrten was purchased by "P&O Princess Cruises".
-After 2003's merger of Carnival Corporation and P&O Princess (forming Carnival Corporation), AIDA's executive control was transferred to Costa Group (responsible for Carnival Group's European brands).
-On June 7, 2015 (AIDAcara's birthday), AIDA celebrated the company's 20th anniversary.
-AIDA was the first to offer year-round cruises leaving from Germany.
+In 2000, AIDA Kreuzfahrten was acquired by "P&O Princess Cruises".
+Following the 2003 merger of Carnival Corporation and P&O Princess (forming Carnival Corporation), AIDA's executive management was transferred to Costa Group, which oversees Carnival's European brands.
+On June 7, 2015 (AIDAcara's birthday), AIDA celebrated its 20th anniversary.
+AIDA was the first cruise company to offer year-round cruises departing from Germany.

-Until 2023, Costa Group's and Carnival Asia's CEO was Michael Thamm.
-As his position was not filled, AIDA's and Costa's presidents now report directly to Josh Weinstein (Carnival Corporation's CEO).
+Until 2023, Costa Group and Carnival Asia were led by CEO Michael Thamm.
+Since then, AIDA’s and Costa’s presidents report directly to Josh Weinstein, CEO of Carnival Corporation.

 AIDA Cruises logo